Story and photos by Dr. Michael Lim The Travelling Gourmet TM

 MARVELLOUS Normandy to taste superb Cheeses, Caramels and Calvados…

-Camembert cheese is inextricably linked to the vilage of Camembert.
+Camembert cheese is inextricably linked to the village of Camembert.
 This yummie cheese was developed in 1791 by the wife of a local farmer, Marie Harel.
 Now its fame has spread far and wide.
-President Camembert from Domfront due to its slinky texture and flavoursome nutty taste.
+I like President Camembert from Domfront due to its slinky texture and flavoursome nutty taste.
 Full-fat, fluffy, soft cow’s milk cheese!
 The slightly crunchy and velvety textured rind is edible.The cheese comes in a round disc with a SAS- smooth as silk mouth-feel.
 As it ages the pleasant “umami” mushroom flavours become stronger!

-Brie de Normadie is a superb cheese made from a specific herd of cows that includes at least 50% of cows native to Normandy.
-The milk is 50% higher in butterfat content and is FREE from hormones and antibiotics according to European law.
-Four types of milk are combined to make Normandie Brie.
+Brie de Normadie is a superb full-fat cheese made from a specific herd of cows that includes at least 50% of cows native to Normandy.
+The milk is 50% higher in butterfat content and FREE from hormones and antibiotics according to European law.
+Four types of milk are combined to make Normandie Brie!
 One is organic, one is raw milk, and two are AOC or appellation controlle d’origine, which designates products from a specific area.
-The Brie from President has 60% milk fat and an ueber creamy seductive mouth-feel which the French call “Texture cremeuse”.
+The Brie from President has 60% milk fat and an ueber-creamy seductive mouth-feel which the French call “Texture cremeuse”.
 Nicknamed the “King of Cheese” in France, the smooth texture is like skating on hard ice while its buttery creamy flavours seduce!
 The Travelling Gourmet TM recommends respectfully that you relish it with some Sicilian Honey drizzled over and/or raspberry jam!

 When to serve CHEESE a la francaise!

-In France, any cheese is served between the main course and a sweet dessert, typically wine left over from dinner, or special wine selected to match the cheeses!
+In France, cheese is served after the main course and before a sweet dessert, typically with wine left over from dinner, or special wine selected to match the cheeses!
 Try luscious Donnafugata Ben Rye Passito di Pantelleria 2013.
 It can also be served as a snack before appetizers.

 This wonderful PDO (Protected Designation of Origin) butter from Normandy is only made from the freshest cow’s milk, taken between 24 to 48 hours of natural production.
-The milk used must come strictly from cows that are born, bred and fed in the Cotentin penninsula or Bessin area.
-Refined through the old-fashioned churning process, Isigny butter is known for its deep yellow tint, described as “bouton d’or” (‘buttercup’).
-This is due to an abundance of carotenoids in the creamy gourmet butter that has an 82% fatty solids content plus high levels of oleic acid & mineral salts, which give it a distinct hazelnut flavor & superb spreadabilty.
+The milk must come strictly from cows that are born, bred and fed in the Cotentin penninsula or Bessin area.
+Refined through the old-fashioned churning process, Isigny butter is acclaimed for its deep yellow tint, described as “bouton d’or” (‘buttercup’).
+This is due to an abundance of carotenoids in the creamy gourmet butter that has 82% fatty solids content, plus high levels of oleic acid & mineral salts.
+These give it a distinct fragrant hazelnut flavor & superb spreadabilty.
 So very yummie on hot baguette!
 Palm oil margarine causes cancer so eat real BUTTER!